b12io/reading-group/crowd-earnings.md

 * Interestingly, the average requester is paying $11.58/hr.
 A small number of requesters bring the average/median down with large quantities of low-paying tasks.

 # Questions Going In
+* What income expectations do Turkers have?
+* How do Mechanical Turk wages differ by region and task type?
+* How much "task search" overhead can we automate away to maximize Turker wages?

 # Raw Notes
+This is a descriptive statistics-heavy paper, so the notes are mostly other interesting statistics that I saw
+* Avg tasks/Turker: 1302.
+Standard deviation: 4723.
+Max 107K!
+* Interesting technique to estimate wage and time on task.
+Turkers pick up tasks in batches, presumably to reduce task search overhead and get desirable tasks before they are snatched up.
+As a result, you can't estimate time on task by measuring the wallclock difference between task end and task start.
+Instead, they search for task pickup/submission intervals that are no more than a minute apart.
+If two adjacent pickup/submission times are within a minute of one-another, you expand the interval, similar to [Agglomerative clustering](https://en.wikipedia.org/wiki/Hierarchical_clustering).
+You then assume workers spent the time from first pickup to final submission in an expanded interval is all work time.
+* 61% of workers parallelize task pickup using the technique in the previous bullet point.
+* Ranking of overhead/unpaid work, from things that take up most time to least time: 1) Turkers start but don't finish 13% of tasks, leaving them unpaid, 2) Task search time (hard for me to understand the estimate), 3) Requesters reject 0.7% of tasks.
+* Several analyses of tasks that increase effective hourly pay:
+  * Non-obvious result: tasks that have a higher per-task pay rate result in higher hourly wages per Turker.
+One reason for this: perhaps tasks that pay more are more likely to have been thought out/estimated by requesters as having a fair hourly wage, whereas the hourly effective pay rate of low-paying tasks isn't considered by requesters.
+  * Not all tasks with qualifications have higher effective hourly rates, but certain classes of qualification ("total approved tasks" and "question editor") do.
+  * Tasks on particular topics (e.g., video evaluation) have higher effective hourly rates.

 # Questions Coming Out
+* In Figure 1, it looks like the overall task volume goes down near the end of the study period.
+Is that because the Chrome plugin became less popular, or are Turkers leaving Mechanical Turk?
+* Do Turkers who don't use this plugin have a lower hourly wage by virtue of being less connected?
+That would be sad but not surprising.

 # Questions for B12 to ponder
+* B12 pays experts an order of magnitude more than these rates.
+Still, what can we learn from this paper?
+* How can we reduce task search overhead for workers beyond [StaffBot](http://orchestra.readthedocs.io/en/stable/bots.html#staffbot)?